Watch Liam Gallagher perform with surviving members of Foo Fighters

 Gallagher was the first act to take to the stage at the venue and kicked off the night of live music with two classic Oasis songs – ‘Rock’n’Roll Star’ and ‘Live Forever’.
 For both performances, he was backed by Dave Grohl on drums, Pat Smear and Chris Shiflett on guitar, and Nate Mendel on bass.

 “Taylor fucking Hawkins!”
 Gallagher exclaimed during ‘Rock’n’Roll Star’.
-Watch footage of the moment below now.
+Watch footage of the moment around the -3.04.00 mark below now.

-Foo Fighters & Liam Gallagher performing ‘Live Forever’ at Wembley for Taylor 🖤

 The Taylor Hawkins tribute concert is available to livestream on MTV’s YouTube channel globally and Paramount+ in the US.
 A second tribute show will take place at Los Angeles’ Kia Forum on September 27.